kubernetes/community/contributors/design-proposals/defer-containers.md

 * They cannot easily coordinate complex conditions across containers in multi-container pods
 * They can only function with code in the image or code in a shared volume, which would have to be statically linked (not a common pattern in wide use)
-* They cannot be implemented with the current Docker implementation

 ## Design Requirements
 Most of the requirements are very similar to initContainers.
 They are replicated and modified as necessary.